Fossils withdrawn from auction donated to new Kansas museum

 'STEWARDSHIP ISSUE'

-Another of the fossils is a 17-foot-long (5.2 meters) skeleton of a Platecarpus, a medium-sized genus of marine reptile called a mosasaur that fed on fish and squid.
+Another of the fossils is a 17-foot-long skeleton of a Platecarpus, a medium-sized genus of marine reptile called a mosasaur that fed on fish and squid.

 These two fossils are due to go on display in early June.